m-hassanqureshi/bitcoin-analysis-and-perdiction-application/README.md

-Certainly!
-Here's a beautifully formatted and **cleaned-up** version of your Markdown code, enhanced with consistent styling, icons (for better visuals), and clear sectioning for an improved reading experience:

----

 # 🚀 Bitcoin Price Prediction App

 A sleek and interactive web app that predicts Bitcoin prices using a pre-trained machine learning model.